terraflubb/dozen/README.md

 ## Getting started

-**TODO: Install the gem... that should do it once that's done**
+If you have Ruby installed, you should be able to install this gem via:

+`gem install dozen`

 ## Basic Usage
 So, you know your phone's Bluetooth address.
 Let's say that it is `aa:bb:cc:dd:ee:ff`.
 This will be your usecase 99% of the time.

 1. Plug in your Sixaxis controller via USB
-2. `ruby -Ilib bin/dozen pair aa:bb:cc:dd:ee:ff` (lol I didn't set it up as a gem yet)
+2. `dozen pair aa:bb:cc:dd:ee:ff`
 3. Done!
 That controller is now paired with your phone.
 Fire up sixaxis and you're all done

 ## Advanced Features